Fluticasone, umeclidinium, and vilanterol

 medicine to treat Parkinson's disease;

-Other drugs may interact with fluticasone, umeclidinium, and vilanterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+This list is not complete.
+Other drugs may affect fluticasone, umeclidinium, and vilanterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Side Effects

 - During Pregnancy